 - Calls for the U.S. Government to uphold commitments made to responding to humanitarian emergencies, specifically addressing the unique needs of women and girls, and to protecting civilians from gender-based violence in emergency settings.

 - Advocates for the U.S. Government to ensure the International Affairs Budget includes adequate funding for the response to humanitarian emergencies, including building resilience and building links between short-term emergency response and long-term development.

-In November, Americans will elect a president who will decide whether to heed the voices of refugee women and girls.
-Sign now to make sure empowering displaced women and girls is on the agenda of the Future President.
+Tell the President-Elect to heed the voices of refugee women and girls.
+Sign now to make sure empowering displaced women and girls is on the adminstration's agenda.